AMS777/ams-bl/README.md

   https://github.com/flipboxstudio/lumen-generator
 - Tobscure JSON-API: Build objects following the JSON API specification.
   https://github.com/tobscure/json-api
+  I haven't found a package that fulfills the complete specification of JSON API, but the Tobscure JSON-API package is pretty clean and easy to use.
+  It lacks some implementations, like JSON API error specification, but I've extended it with custom functions adapted to Lumen that build error objects following the JSON API specification.
 - illuminate/mail, guzzlehttp/guzzle.
 Emailing functionality.
   See section [Emailing Functionality](#emailing-functionality).
 - tymondesigns/jwt-auth.
 JSON Web Token (JWT) Authentication for Laravel & Lumen.